Baburao Pendharkar: Personal life

 Baburao Pendharkar was born on 22 June 1896 in Kolhapur in a Brahmin family.
 Born to Radhabai and her patron Dr Gopal Pendharkar, Baburao was related to quite a few film personalities in Indian film industry.
 His younger brother Bhalji Pendharkar was a famous film director, producer and writer.
-Other famous names in family included half-brother Master Vinayak, Radhabai's son after she married Karnataki, cousin V. Shantaram, son of Kamalabai, Radhabai's younger sister.
+Other famous names in family included his younger maternal half-brother Master Vinayak, Radhabai's son after she married Karnataki, and maternal cousin V. Shantaram, son of Kamalabai, Radhabai's younger sister.
 Baburao married Shree Kumudini and had two sons and daughters each with her.

-He died on November 8, 1967 in Bombay aged 71.
+He died on 8 November 1967, in Bombay aged 71.

 Film career

 Baburao started his career in the era of silent films.